kjosib/sophie/docs/why_sophie.rst

   latent problems that testing alone might not catch -- which can save you a whole mess of effort.

 .. note::
-    Ok, confession: That last point is not yet implemented.
-The current version can "crash".
+    Ok, confession: That last point is still in progress.
-    But that feature is partially working in dev.
-So it's coming soon.
+    It mostly works in an experimental mode, but there are some edge cases and inefficiencies I'd like to fix before the type-checker becomes standard operating procedure.

 Moreover, learning Sophie will affect you in different ways from learning a conventional starter-language.
 Sophie teaches you how to think about problems and design solutions effectively.